arceryz/blind-nature-project/README.md

 # Blind Nature Project Management
 The project management repository for Liora's Blind Nature.
 This is the place where useful links, resources and documents can be uploaded.
 The actual project is managed in *Perforce: Helix Core*, which is a specialized version control system for games.
 Please read this document set up the Helix Core on your system and start contributing.
+If you do not have permission for a certain resource, contact me.

 Tools we use:
 - Perforce to store the project and for version control.
 - Canva for whiteboarding, worldbuilding, art inspiration, idea sharing.
-[Go here](https://www.canva.com/design/DAGrTBQaV34/1gaO3hmYpI18O-d-SNbPig/edit?utm_content=DAGrTBQaV34&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+[Go here](https://www.canva.com/design/DAGrTBQaV34/1gaO3hmYpI18O-d-SNbPig/edit?utm_content=DAGrTBQaV34&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
 - GitHub projects for managing the tasks.
 [Go here](https://github.com/users/arceryz/projects/4)

 Inspired by: